travis-ci/docs-travis-ci-com/user/enterprise/trusty.md

 This installer uses Docker's `aufs` storage driver.
 If this default doesn't work out for you, please [get in touch with us](mailto: enterprise@travis-ci.com?subject=Trusty%20Workers) to discuss alternatives.

-There are two differences with the non-AWS installer.
-First, it uses AUFS instead of DeviceMapper and, second doesn't have strict storage device layout requirements which would otherwise be required for setting up the DeviceMapper volumes.

 ## Running builds on Trusty

 To run builds on a worker with Trusty images, please add `dist: trusty` to your `.travis.yml`.
 If that key is not present in your project's `.travis.yml`, the build will routed to the Precise build environments instead.